erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

     * edges from thread waiting on a resource to thread owning a resource
 * What can we do?
     * deadlock prevention
-        * Each time a thread is about to acquire a mutex, we can check to see if that operation will cause a deadlock.
+        * Each time a thread is about to acquire a mutex, we can check if that operation will cause a deadlock.
 This can be expensive.
     * Deadlock detection & recovery rollback
         * We can accomplish this through analysis of the wait graph and trying to determine whether any cycles have occurred.
 This is still an expensive operation as it requires us to have a rollback strategy in the event that we need to recover.
     * Ostrich algorithm.
 Simply do nothing, and reboot the system if the system goes wrong.